top of page

 Master's Program

-@ MS on Business Analytics, HKU Business School
+MS on Business Analytics 7025, HKU Business School

 Course Description

-The newly emerging capability to rapidly deploy and iterate online controlled experiments to assist decision makings in organizations is one of the most significant innovations in today’s technology industry.
+The newly emerging capability to rapidly deploy and iterate online controlled experiments to assist decision-making in organizations is one of the most significant innovations in today’s technology industry.
 As more and more social interactions, decisions, opinions, and transactions are mediated by online platforms, digital experiments are becoming increasingly crucial for firms to understand their user behaviors and make product decisions.
-This course will cover the most cutting-edge digital experimentation methods used in the daily operations at large technology firms, such as Tencent, Alibaba, Facebook, and LinkedIn.
+This course will cover the most cutting-edge digital experimentation methods used in the daily operations at large technology firms.
 We will also share the key lessons and pitfalls encountered in practice.
-Topics include the statistics behind experiments, experimental design, methods of analyzing experiments, networked experiments, quasi-experiments, A/B testing platform and culture in organizations, and recent development in digital experimentation.
+Topics include the statistics behind experiments, experimental design, methods of analyzing experiments, A/B testing platforms and culture in organizations, recent developments in digital experimentation, and observational causal studies.
 Students will also learn how to conduct and analyze online experiments using programming languages, such as python, assignments, and a course project.

 Course Description